Everyone thought Apple was going to update its MacBook Pro line at WWDC 2016, but it didn't.

 Kuo also said the 13-inch and 15-inch Retina MacBook Pro models will feature the "most significant upgrade ever undertaken by Apple", largely thanks to their new OLED display touch panel that replaces the row of physical function keys at the top of the keyboard.
 This panel might also be contextual, according to rumours, with virtual buttons that change based on apps currently in use, etc.

-In the leaked component photos from May, we can see not only the thinner body of the 13-inch MacBook Pro, but also the missing cutouts for the row of function keyboards, therefore suggesting that a single OLED touch panel will indeed replace physical function keys.
+For example, when using iTunes, the bar could show media and volume controls, where as in a photo-editing program, it could show tool shortcuts or commands.
+In the leaked photos from May, we can see not only the thinner body of the 13-inch MacBook Pro, but also the missing cutouts for the row of function keyboards, which suggests an OLED touch panel will replace physical keys.

 Touch ID sensor